BjoernKW/MailTrigger/README.md

 Hence, email templates can be managed using [GitHub](https://github.com/) / [GitLab](https://about.gitlab.com/) (or the like) in-browser [Markdown](https://daringfireball.net/projects/markdown/) editors.

+Alternatively, you can configure a custom template directory for loading email templates from the filesystem.

 ## Getting Started

 ### Prerequisites